markusmoenig/Eldiron-Web/content/basics/_index.md

 ### Documentation

-This documentation provides the core information about Eldiron, the basic mechanics, how to host games and the scripting and node reference.
+This documentation provides the core information about Eldiron, the basic mechanics, how to ship or host games and the scripting and node reference.

 This is supplementary to the tutorials I will provide on my [YouTube channel](https://www.youtube.com/channel/UCCmrO356zLQv_m8dPEqBUfA) which will cover all these topics and more in detail.